 Volunteers are the cornerstone of our organization and are vital to raising awareness in the communities in which they live and work.
-Each year, the Lewy Body Dementia Association (LBDA) honors individuals for their commitment to outstanding volunteerism and making a difference for families living with Lewy body dementia.
-The Volunteer of the Year Award recognizes one outstanding volunteer for their valuable and selfless commitment to innovation, dedication, contribution to the building of LBD awareness, and enhancement of the efficiency of the LBDA.
+Each year, the Lewy Body Dementia Association honors individuals for their commitment to outstanding volunteerism and making a difference for families living with Lewy body dementia.
+The Dorothy Mangurian Volunteer of the Year Award recognizes outstanding volunteers for their commitment to LBD advocacy, awareness, education, research and support.

 Eligibility and Nomination Details

 - Write a brief narrative describing the efforts and contributions of the nominee